-The most Googled weight loss questions
+The most googled weight loss questions

 “They are a low-calorie option for making meals more nutritious and controlling cravings,” the experts say.

-“It’s likely to be incorporated into a well-balanced diet and regular physical activity to help with weight management.”
+“They should be incorporated into a well-balanced diet along with regular physical activity to help with weight management.”